colemickens/dotkube/README.md

 # polykube

-NOTE:
-  * This is still very much a work-in-progress
-  * Some features in the list are not completed.
-  * I will be resetting `master` and the repo history regularly

-## Overview

 This application serves an example of a full-stack application built for Kubernetes.

-See [demo](DEMO.md) for instructions on deploying this application.
+See [demo](DEMO.md) for instructions on deploying this application to a Kubernetes cluster.

 The application is running at [http://polykube.io](polykube.io).